 The last seminar provides a structured environment for the cohort to organize and determine the final outcome of the body of research.
-Prerequisites: INAR 645, Emerging Ideas 5: Aggregation & Realizing and INAR 619, Criticism 4: Thesis Preparation.
+Prerequisites: INAR 645 or IDES 645, Emerging Ideas 5: Aggregation & Realizing; and INAR 619 or IDES 619, Criticism 4: Thesis Preparation.

-INAR 632 PRACTICE 1: ETHICS AND THE PROFESSION
+IDES 632 PRACTICE 1: ETHICS AND THE PROFESSION 3 UNITS